-Item Uncertainties Effect if Actual Results Differ from Assumptions Police pensions liability which salaries are expected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets.
-The Government Actuary's Department (GAD) have been engaged to provide the PCC Group with expert advice about the assumptions to be applied Further information on Pension Asset and The effects on the net pension liability of changes in individual assumptions can be measured.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Police pensions liability Estimation of the liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are expected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets.
+The Government Actuary's Department (GAD) have been engaged to provide the PCC Group with expert advice about the assumptions to be applied Further information on Pension Asset and Liabilities is provided in Note 17.
+The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance, a 0.5% increase in the rate of increase in salaries would have a £12m increase in the Police Pension Scheme Liability.
 A 1-year increase in the life expectancy of Police Pensioners would result in the Police Pension Liability increasing by £29m.
 However, the assumptions interact in complex and sensitive ways.
 During 2023/24, GAD advised that the net pensions' liability had increased by £33.64m due to changes in financial assumptions used.
 In the previous financial year the net pension liability decreased by £570.18m attributable to changes in financial assumptions.